jahvon/flow/docs/cli/flow_store_set.md

 ## flow store set

-Set a key-value pair in the data store.
+Set a key-value pair in the store.

 ### Synopsis